tiagohm/tradutor/README.md

 * `--fallback "LANGUAGE"` or `-f  "LANGUAGE"`:  Provides a default language, used when the translation for the current running system is not provided (defaults to "en_US");
 * `--watch`: Watches the JSON/YAML files for edits and does rebuilds as necessary.
 * `--class-name "NAME"` or `-c "NAME"`: Allows change the generated Dart class name (defaults to "I18n").
+* `--web`: Use this for generate Dart file prepared for Flutter Web.

 Full example: `flutter packages pub run tradutor:build -s "/i18n" -o "/lib/i18n.dart" -f "en_US" -c "I18n" --watch`